WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 First, a normal PNG would be uploaded over HTTP.

-Then a modified copy carrying additional controlled data would be uploaded through the same path.
+Then a modified copy carrying additional controlled data would be uploaded through exactly the same network path.

 Suricata would monitor both.